 At only 348-yards, Pimple, the par 4 fourteenth is the shortest par 4 on the golf course.
 With a tee shot that must carry almost everything, I hit driver safely down the left side of the fairway, and Menekse outdrove me again!

 The fun begins when you have a look at your approach shot.
 You won’t be able to ignore seeing the one small lonely pot bunker that occupies the left side of the green.
 While small in stature, much of the surrounding area funnels towards it, making it play much bigger than its size.
-For us, the fourteenth represents all the brilliance that is Mr Doak.
+For us, the fourteenth represents all the brilliance that is Mr. Doak.

 The fifteenth is one hell of a par 5.
 At 650-yards (yes, 650!) from the blue tees and 600-yards (yes, 600!) from the white tees, standing on the tee box you will wonder why the hole is named Pirate’s Plank, but no other name could more accurately describe what is about to happen.
 The task here is simple- take out the lumber, aim towards Santiago, Chile, and just rip it!

 The long huge fairway begins to narrow at about 300 yards out.
 Menekse smartly hit another great tee shot down the right side of the fairway, while I hit one of my best tee shots ever!
-After re-tying my shoes and taking the long walk down the fairway, we found mine on the left side of the fairway where I drove it nearly to the fence.
+After re-tying my shoes and taking the long walk down the fairway, we found my ball on the left side of the fairway where I drove it nearly to the fence.
 Beware Chile!

 The yardage book here states “Don’t even go look over the left edge of the fairway if you are afraid of heights.”
 Against all advisements, and since I was there anyway, I just had to have a peek over the cliff.
-It was here where I came to understand where the name Pirate’s Plank came from!
+It was here that I came to understand where the name Pirate’s Plank came from!

 Once you do make it to the green, you will discover views that dreams are made of!
 Just a quick bit of advice, absolutely do not go long here!